Why Does Royal Icing Bleed?

 I once used a royal icing recipe that drove me crazy.
 Everything I did was a giant mess.
 I started using this recipe and Ta-Dah, instant improvement and no more bleeding.
 Experiment with different recipes until you find one you like that likes your climate.

 When I began decorating, I would add a ton of gel colors when I mixed my icing.
-I really don’t know why but, I thought the more color I added the better things would be.
+I really don’t know why, but I thought the more color I added the better things would be.
 Boy was I wrong.
 The more gel I added the more I asked myself, “Why does royal icing bleed?”
 Once the gel is added to the icing, the colors begin to darken.
 It continues to darken even after you pipe it onto your cookies.
-So it makes sense to use less gel and there for you will have less bleeding.
+So it makes sense to use less gel and therefore you will have less bleeding.

-I know a lot of decorators mix their icing colors the night before they use them.
-I try to do that but to be honest, I don’t always have time.
-I do however, mix my colors and wait an hour or so before I use them which means I can let then darken without using a ton of gel colors.
+I know a lot of decorators mix their icing colors the night before they use them, but to be honest I don’t always have time.
+However, mix my colors and wait an hour or so before I use them which means I can let them darken without using a ton of gel colors.

 I have never had a cookie that I have painted or airbrushed bleed.
 Never!
 This is all the reason in the world I need to airbrush and paint more.
 It puts my mind at ease to know that the colors will not bleed so my cookies are safe.
 I have never asked myself, “Why does royal icing bleed?” when I use these techniques.

 I love airbrushing and painting on cookies and if you have not tried it yet, I want to encourage you to do so.
 Here is a video on how to paint on a cookie if you want to give it a try.